proneon267/proneon267.github.io/_posts/2020-06-16-connect-internet-minimal-debian.md

   ip link list
 {% endhighlight %}
 Then plug in your device and re-run the above command.
 You will see a new interface added to the list.
 Note the device id.
-As an example, let the device id be ens0
+As an example, let the device id be **ens0**.

 Now edit {% highlight bash %} /etc/network/interfaces {% endhighlight %}
 Add the following to the file:
 {% highlight bash %}
-iface eth0 inet dhcp
+iface ens0 inet dhcp
 {% endhighlight %}
 Then as root, run the following:
 {% highlight bash %}